jbcoe/value_types/DRAFT.md

 parent object to the instance of `T` owned by the `polymorphic` member.

 This proposal is a fusion of two older individual proposals, P1950 and P0201.
-The design of the two class-templates is sufficiently similar that they should not be considered in isolation.
+The design of the two class templates is sufficiently similar that they should not be considered in isolation.

 ## Motivation